 Accessed by a large, hinged cover at the rear, the drive system was completely enclosed within the body of the machine and consisted of a 1400 rpm, 0.5 hp 3-phase motor driving, via two-step V pulley, to a 3-speed V-belt countershaft.
 The latter was well constructed and employed SKF ball bearings contained within an eccentric mounting - an arrangement that provided a quick and easy means to tension and release the belt to change speeds.
 The spindle ran in precision class, taper-roller bearings and was fitted with either a No. 2 Morse taper nose, or adapted to hold 3C collets with a maximum through-capacity of 12 mm (though collets listed as Type "WW 16.5" have also been reported as fitted).

-One interesting extra offered by the makers was a fitting that replaced the vertical head and turned the miller into a surface grinder wih this assembly, in cast iron, having a built-in wheel guard.
+One interesting extra offered by the makers was a horizontal cutter-holding arbour support that replaced the vertical head and turned the miller into a horizontal miller.
 Also available was a robust stand made from heavy steel plate - though oddly, rather like the one made for the similar-sized English Centec 2A milling machine, it had a rather narrow base and looked rather unstable - this is a stand that it would be wise to bolt down.

 For a small machine, the main column was especially robust and sat on a hollow base casting that doubled as sump for the built-in coolant pump, the drive coming from a separate V-pulley on the motor spindle.